 3. President Thomas Jefferson was a slaveholder and refused to recognize Haiti after the Haitian Revolution.
 He imposed a trade embargo on them to ensure their economic failure, for fear that a successful slave revolt in the West Indies would inspire slaves in the United States.

-4. Huy Fong Foods, Inc. which makes the Sriracha sauce is a billion dollar company, and one of the most recognizable hot sauce brands, which has never advertised its products, instead relying on word of mouth.
+4. Huy Fong Foods, Inc. which makes the Sriracha sauce is a billion dollar company, and one of the most recognizable hot sauce brands, has never advertised its products, instead relying on word of mouth.

 5. In 1986, American singer Ray Charles started a foundation to help those with hearing disorders because while he did not believe his blindness was a handicapping, he believed it was handicapping to not be able to hear music.

 In 2014, the company which makes the card game 'Cards against humanity' bought a remote island in Maine to preserve wildlife, which they named “Hawaii 2.”

 7. The Atari 2600 console which was released back in the 1970s would now cost around $790 per unit when adjusted for inflation.

 8. Hippies get their name from Hipsters, who were sarcastic, pot smoking 1940s jazz fans.

 9. In 2017, a company in India dumping illegally waste into the Mumbai's Kasadi River was caught when the waste was making the local stray dogs turn blue.

 10. Swiss company Algordanza takes cremated human remains and — under high heat and pressure that mimic conditions deep within the Earth — compresses them into diamonds.
 They have created up to 9 diamonds from a single person's remains.

 Photons do not experience time.
 They "hit" something the same instant they are created, regardless of how far they travel, from their own perspective.

 12. Neanderthals are often depicted as degenerate because the first Neanderthal skeleton found happened to have arthritis.